Wedding bells and curlers at Gaultier for fashion week

 Granted, the curlers were arranged in a chic bouffant atop the model's head, and took nothing away from the elegance of the diaphanous silk tulle gown.

-Set to a 1980s pop soundtrack that teased out Billy Idol's "White Wedding", the collection for Spring/Summer 2015 retained the French designer's characteristic humour and irreverence.
+Set to a 1980s pop soundtrack that teased out Billy Idol's "White Wedding", the collection for Spring/Summer 2015 retained the French designer's characteristic humor and irreverence.

 Black satin, snakeskin, crinoline - all the mainstays of Gaultier's repertoire were mixed into this 61-look, mostly black and ivory collection that never felt trashy or out of date.